Alfresco/alfresco-js-api/src/api-new/content-rest-api/docs/NodesApi.md

 *   where=(isPrimary=false and assocType='my:specialAssocType')

-  'include':  // any | Returns additional information about the node.
+  'include':  // Array<string> | Returns additional information about the node.
 The following optional fields can be requested:
 * allowableOperations
 * aspectNames
 * association